Samuel-2626/django-lang/article.md

 ![Admin 2](https://github.com/Samuel-2626/django-lang/blob/main/images/admin-2.png)

 > Note that we barely scratched the surface on what `django-parler` can achieve for us.
+Also, you use `django-parler` on existing fields without loosing original data from your database.
 Please refer to the [docs](https://django-parler.readthedocs.io/en/stable/index.html) to learn more.

 ## Allowing Users to Switch Languages